Fuzzing Microservices: A Series of User Studies in Industry on Industrial Systems with EvoMaster: Introduction

+As part of industry-driven research~\cite{garousi2019characterizing}, \evo has been evaluated on industrial APIs as well (e.g., in~\cite{arcuri2021enhancing}).
+But those were part of small systems.
+Microservices architecture is now widely applied in industry, but microservices also pose a set of unique challenges in their testing.
+One of industrial partners, i.e., Meituan\footnote{https://about.meituan.com/en}, a large e-commerce company seeks an automated API testing solution for optimizing their development/testing processes for microservices.
+As researchers, to better address this industrial problem, it is important to identify the limitations of our current approach (i.e., \evo) and challenges that industry faces that the research community can address further.
 For a test generation tool, it is not only a matter of finding faults.
-How actual practitioners use those tools, and how they integrate them in their development processes, is of paramount importance.
-This is particularly the case for large enterprise systems, where several non-technical challenges are present as well (e.g., communication issues when there are hundreds of engineers, and one service depends on another service developed by a different team).
-Therefore, our objectives in this study are: \begin{itemize} \item first, to assess the effectiveness of \evo at solving test generation problems in a real, large industrial setting; \item then, to investigate essential features for enabling its further adoption into industrial practice; \item further, to understand existing testing challenges in industry which could be addressed by the research community. \end{itemize} To achieve such objectives, we employed \evo on two real industrial services, part of one system (called \emph{Meituan Select}) with hundreds of microservices, provided by Meituan\footnote{https://about.meituan.com/en} (a large e-commerce company).
-We performed a detailed review of the results achieved by \evo (e.g., its generated test cases), and conducted a questionnaire and interviews with eight industrial practitioners at Meituan.
-Those consisted of a total of 15 questions regarding applicability, effectiveness and integration of \evo and existing problems and challenges in industry.
+How actual practitioners use those tools, and how they integrate them in their development processes, is of paramount importance~\cite{nourry2023human}.
+This is particularly the case for large enterprise systems, where several non-technical challenges are present as well (e.g., communication issues when there are hundreds of engineers, and dependencies among different services developed by different teams).
+Therefore, we carried out two user studies with our industrial partner (i.e., Meituan), involving real industrial system under tests (SUTs) which are parts of a large-scale e-commerce system, and involving employees who can provide feedback from the point of view of practitioners through questionnaires and interviews.
+Our main objectives in this study are: \begin{itemize} \item to evaluate the \emph{usability}\footnote{the extent to which a new approach (such as \evo) is easy to apply and use in industrial practice} of \evo in industrial contexts; \item to assess the \emph{effectiveness}\footnote{the extent to which objectives can be achieved by the approach (such as \evo) in testing large-scale industrial applications} of \evo at tackling test generation problems in a real, large industrial setting; \item to investigate essential features for enabling its further adoption into industrial practice; \item further, to study existing testing challenges in industry which could be addressed by the research community. \end{itemize} The first user study was conducted at the starting phase of the collaboration with Meituan in 2021.
+In the first user study, we employed \evo on two real industrial services, performed a detailed review of results achieved by \evo (e.g., its generated test cases), and conducted a questionnaire and interviews with eight industrial practitioners at Meituan.
+The questions in our interviews/questionnaire in the user study are a superset of an existing study in the unit testing domain~\cite{seip2017industrial}, which enable us to do some forms of meta-analysis.
+Regarding feedback on the usability of the tool, for the engineers at Meituan, there did not seem to exist any major difficulty in applying the tool on their industrial applications.
+For effectiveness, results on the two chosen APIs show that \evo achieved up to 33.5\% line coverage, and on average (i.e., arithmetic mean over two APIs ) 26 faults could be detected by manually reviewing the generated tests.
+Such results demonstrated the potential benefits achieved by our approach to our industrial partner and can further strength the research-industry collaboration.